markcoatsworth/readthedocs/docs/man-pages/condor_submit.rst

     If needed, you may set the buffer controls individually for each file using the buffer\_files option.
-For example, to set the buffer size to 1 MiB and the block size to 256 KiB for the file ``input.data``, use this command:
+For example, to set the buffer size to 1 MiB and the block size to 256 KiB for the file input.data, use this command:

     ::